sahilhedau49/gccp-project/README.md

 Click on search and select result accordingly. </br>

 ### Making:
 This website is only based on Front-End Development.
-Technologies used are HTML and CSS, the reference for the site is taken from https://redbus.in/. </br>
+Technologies used are HTML, CSS and GitHub, the reference for the site is taken from https://redbus.in/. </br>

 ### The project is made by:
 Adwait Puntambekar </br>